-The U.S. Food and Drug Administration (FDA) is responsible for the regulation and safety standards of approximately 80 percent of the food supply in the U.S., both domestic and imported foods.
-The FDA is also responsible for overseeing the safety of pet foods.
-The remaining 20 percent, primarily meat, poultry and some egg products, is regulated by a branch of the U.S. Department of Agriculture (USDA) known as the Food Safety and Inspection Service (FSIS).
+The U.S. Food and Drug Administration (FDA) is responsible for the regulation and safety standards of approximately 80 percent of the U.S. food supply.
+The remaining 20 percent of foods, primarily meat and egg products, are regulated by the U.S. Department of Agriculture (USDA) Food Safety and Inspection Service (FSIS).

 Foods Most Associated with Food Poisoning

-How a Products Liability Attorney Can Help
+Contact a Products Liability Attorney for Legal Help

 Learn About Dangerous Foods